 - (1) Possession.
-Except as provided in paragraph (c) of this section, if a student has been convicted- - (i) Only one time for possession of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for one year after the date of conviction; - (ii) Two times for possession of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for two years after the date of the second conviction; or - (iii) Three or more times for possession of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for an indefinite period after the date of the third conviction. - (2) Sale.
-Except as provided in paragraph (c) of this section, if a student has been convicted- - (i) Only one time for sale of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for two years after the date of conviction; or - (ii) Two or more times for sale of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for an indefinite period after the date of the second conviction. - (c) If a student successfully completes a drug rehabilitation program described in paragraph (d) of this section after the student's most recent drug conviction, the student regains eligibility on the date the student successfully completes the program. - (d) A drug rehabilitation program referred to in paragraph (c) of this section is one which- - (1) Includes at least two unannounced drug tests; and
+Except as provided in paragraph (c) of this section, if a student has been convicted-

+(i) Only one time for possession of illegal drugs, the student is inclinible to receive Title IV.
+HEA - (i) Only one time for possession of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for one year after the date of conviction; - (ii) Two times for possession of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for two years after the date of the second conviction; or - (iii) Three or more times for possession of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for an indefinite period after the date of the third conviction. - (2) Sale.
+Except as provided in paragraph (c) of this section, if a student has been convicted- - (i) Only one time for sale of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for two years after the date of conviction; or - (ii) Two or more times for sale of illegal drugs, the student is ineligible to receive Title IV, HEA program funds for an indefinite period after the date of the second conviction. - (c) If a student successfully completes a drug rehabilitation program described in paragraph (d) of this section after the student's most recent drug conviction, the student regains eligibility on the date the student successfully completes the program. - (d) A drug rehabilitation program referred to in paragraph (c) of this section is one which-(1) Includes at least two unannounced drug tests; and